ajaayverma/learn/README.md

 | `admin` token (role `USER` `ADMIN`) |            200 |           200 |            200 |
 | `shuaicj` token (role `USER`)       |            403 |           200 |            200 |
 | no token                            |            401 |           401 |            200 |

+#### What could we implement more?
+We could add several features to the basic API gateway.
+Below are some of them:
+- We could have persistence layer to store data.
+- We could implement data caching.
+- We could implement thread safe methods.
+- Errors could be masked at gateway.
+- We could implement collation where gateway hit several servies and then collate the data and return it to user.
+- We could use netflix's eureka for service discovery registry.